GwynethLlewelyn/Nord.novaextension/README.md

 Thanks to [Dennis Osaj](https://github.com/dennisosaj), designer of the wonderful [advanced PHP extension](https://extensions.panic.com/extensions/dennisosaj/dennisosaj.advancedPHP/) as well as the [Varia theme](https://extensions.panic.com/extensions/dennisosaj/dennisosaj.VariaTheme/), who pointed out that I should add a few more styling classes to deal with the specificities of `advanced PHP` — as well as XML, HTML and JavaScript, which are better supported by the Varia Theme.

-This version of the `Nord theme for Nova` is adding experimental support for `advanced PHP`, but be advised that things may still be broken or not display properly...
+This version of the `Nord Theme for Nova` is adding experimental support for `advanced PHP`, but be advised that things may still be broken or not display properly...
 I'm still learning about all these things!

 ## Licenses and acknowledgements